-A new Volkswagen is guaranteed to come with no faults, you will have access to dealership finance and secured car finance and other extras, and you will have the latest car tech with it.
-However, new cars lose their value quickly and they will be more expensive than a used vehicle.
+A new Volkswagen is guaranteed to come with no faults (thanks to a factory warranty), you will have access to dealership finance and secured car finance, plus other extras.
+As a bonus, you get the latest car tech.
+However, new cars lose their value quickly (depreciation) and they will be more expensive than a used vehicle.
 If you buy a used vehicle you may get a better model for your budget simply because it's used, and the value of the car won't depreciate as quickly.
 However, you're opening yourself up to possible faults with the vehicle and, depending on the car's age, you may not be able to get a secured car loan.

 What happens if I default on a secured car loan?

 Your lender has the right to sell your vehicle if you are unable to pay your secured car loan.